Within This Page

-- Reduce the overall building size by optimizing the functional relationships between program spaces and shortening circulation, adhering to space criteria (number of square feet per person or unit), and configuring individual spaces to accommodate several complementary functions.
+- Reduce overall building size by optimizing functional relationships between program spaces and circulation, adhering to target utilization rates (number of square feet per person or unit), and designing individual spaces to accommodate multiple functions.

-Note: "module," in architecture, is an arbitrary unit adopted to regulate the dimensions, proportions, or construction of the parts of a building.
-Modules can also serve as the basis for coordinating the dimensions of the various materials and pieces of equipment to be assembled in the course of constructing a building. (from Britannica)
+*Note: in architecture, "module" is an arbitrary unit adopted to regulate the dimensions, proportions, or construction of the parts of a building.
+Modules can also serve as the basis for coordinating the dimensions of the various materials and pieces of equipment to be assembled in the course of constructing a building.
+(Encyclopedia Britannica)

 Evaluate Environmental Preferability Using a Life-Cycle Perspective

-- Use EPA-designated recycled content products to the maximum extent practicable-as is required by federal agencies under the 42 USC §6962, Resource Conservation and Recovery Act of 1994, Section 6002.
+- Use EPA-designated recycled content products to the maximum extent practicable—as required by federal agencies under 42 USC §6962, Resource Conservation and Recovery Act of 1994, Section 6002.